MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-score-improvement-actions.md

 # Work with improvement actions in Compliance Score (preview)

 **In this article:** This article explains how to manage your compliance activities by working with improvement actions.
-This topic leads you through the workflow of assigning improvement actions for work, testing actions and setting their status, assigning actions to assessors for completion, and exporting reports of actions.
+Explore the workflow of assigning improvement actions for work, testing actions, assigning them to assessors for completion, and exporting reports.

 ## Manage compliance workflows with improvement actions